High Court grants interim injunction preventing NHS Trust from continuing disciplinary proceedings17/07/18

 Even where allegations made against an employee are clearly described in the employer’s disciplinary policy as gross misconduct, this will not in itself be sufficient to proceed with a hearing in which summary dismissal is a possibility.
 Although courts are generally reluctant to micro manage employment proceedings, they will intervene where there is a serious issue to be tried, and where damages for breach of contract are unlikely to provide the employee with an adequate remedy.

-For further information on how this issue might affect your organisation, please contact Andrew Rowland, Bridget Prosser or Ron Simms.
+For further information on how this issue might affect your organisation, please contact Andrew Rowland or Bridget Prosser.